Archbishop Riordan High School: Theater

 Two productions are made year-round, a fall play and a spring musical.
 Productions are held in Lindland Theater, one of the largest high school theaters in the city.
 Students can get involved through acting in a production, being member of stage crew, or take an acting class as part of Riordan's regular academic curriculum.

-Alma Mater & Fight Song
+Alma mater and fight song

-The Archbishop Riordan Alma Mater was written in 1949 by Br.
+The Archbishop Riordan alma mater was written in 1949 by Br.
 Carl Spooner, SM.
-Following all sporting events the Alma Mater is sung by the team and Alumni, traditionally accompanied by the Archbishop Riordan Band.
-The Alma Mater is sung with the right pointer finger pointed towards the sky.
+Following all sporting events the alma mater is sung by the team and alumni, traditionally accompanied by the Archbishop Riordan band.
+The alma mater is sung with the right pointer finger pointed towards the sky.

 Athletics

 The Riordan Crusaders field a variety of team and individual sports in the West Catholic Athletic League (WCAL).
 Sports that Riordan fields include football, cross country, wrestling, basketball, soccer, track, volleyball, swimming, tennis, baseball, sailing and golf.
 Its sailing team trains at the St. Francis Yacht Club and participates in regattas throughout the state, including in the NorCal league of the Pacific Coast Interscholastic Sailing Association.
 Riordan's most notable championship seasons include a WCAL Championship in football in 2000 and a 2007 Division II CCS championship, a CIF State Championship in basketball in 2002, a WCAL championship in track in 2004, a CCS title in track in 2005, and a Division III CCS championship in basketball in 2006 and in 2007, 2016, and 2019.